20 Exchange Place: Features

 The building was intended to accommodate 5,000 bank employees as well as 2,000 other office employees.
 As with other early-20th-century skyscrapers in the Financial District, the lower stories had large floor areas for the building's primary tenant, Irving Trust, while the upper stories were smaller and were rented to other companies.
-The high ceilings of the building's lower stories have been used as a filming location for several movies such as Inside Man and The Amazing Spider-Man 2.
+Several films, such as Inside Man and The Amazing Spider-Man 2, have been shot in the high-ceilinged spaces of the building's lower stories.

 Lower stories

 David Evans designed many of the lobby's decorations, including doors and grilles containing representations of navigation, engineering, mechanics, and architecture.
 The entrance from Exchange Place and William Street leads to a rotunda that measures 30 ft high by 36 ft across.
 The ceiling of the rotunda is carried by six red columns, whose capitals are decorated with carvings of eagles.
 The floor of the rotunda contains various motifs representing the bank, while the walls contain stone pieces in various hues.
-The lobbies contained 300000 ft2 of marble in 45 different types. signifying "corporate America's global reach".
+The lobbies contained 300000 ft2 of marble in 45 different types, signifying "corporate America's global reach".
 The lobby included marble from at least six European countries, such as Czechoslovak golden travertine; only two types of marble were from the United States.
 The rotunda's design might have been inspired by French architect Roger-Henri Expert's work.
 The dome consists of stepped concentric rings with black and silver stenciling, with a plastic hemisphere at the apex of the dome.

 A half-flight of stairs leads upward from the rotunda to a space that formerly served as the senior officers' room.
 The space measures 48 by 85 ft, with large pillars and English oak paneling, and contained officers' desks on either side of a central hall.
 The senior officers' room was decorated with reliefs of the building and representations of agriculture, banking, and industry.
 The central hall contained oak paneling, leather seats, and wood carvings by Evans.
-City Bank's executive office were behind the senior officers' room.
-These offices contained classical decor such as carpeting, lamps, curtains, chairs, and desks; according to Abramson, the president's office was intended to "combine dignity with warm friendliness".
+City Bank's executive office was behind the senior officers' room.
+These offices contained classical decor such as carpeting, lamps, curtains, chairs, and desks.
+According to Abramson, the president's office was intended to "combine dignity with warm friendliness".